Donrwalsh/rpg-planet/notes/notes.md

 I like a 36x60 map.

 Played around with color modulation on pants and shirt.
 White works best as a base color.
 I stress-tested it and hit problems with upwards of 500 NPCs.
 Should be good for a while!

+I want a rock.
+This rock is a game object and it can be destroyed.
+This will require a lot of things:

+- Rock as a game object with hp and other such attributes.
+- NPC ability to 'attack' a rock.
+This represents a non-walking state for NPCs.
+This caused me to learn more about raycasting which is pretty sweet.
+I have a very basic ray being sent in the direction the NPC is facing.
+Once this ray intersects with a rock, the NPC stops moving and switches to a combat idle animation.

+Awesome.
+This is doing what I want it to do.
+The NPC will, once they see an object they want to attack, move towards that object until they are within range at which point they'll start attacking via sprite animation.
+I'm not crazy happy with how the sprites look but it's a timing thing, not a positioning one.